electro-framework/electro/Readme.md

 ## Contributing

-Selenia is an open source, community-driven project.
-We welcome your contribution, either by submitting [pull-requests](https://github.com/selenia-framework/selenia/pulls) or by reporting issues on the [issue tracker](https://github.com/selenia-framework/selenia/issues).
+Electro is an open source, community-driven project.
+We welcome your contribution, either by submitting [pull-requests](https://github.com/electro-framework/electro/pulls) or by reporting issues on the [issue tracker](https://github.com/electro-framework/electro/issues).

 We don't have a formal contribution guide at this time.
 We're working on that.